fpereiro/lite/readme.md

 This is also valid for contemporary, high-level language code.
 The less lines of code you have, the less bugs you will have, and the easier your system will be understood.
 Your code should not be cryptic, and I'm not saying you should stuff as many statements as possible in a single line.
 What I am saying is that succintness is extremely valuable in code, and that it will take you very far.

 Which brings me to reading code.
 Any literate human is capable to read entire *books*.
 It is, to me, plainly ridiculous that source code for a medium project (say, 10k lines of code) has to be scattered into hundreds of files.
 It doesn't matter if you use a modern IDE to jump from file to file.
-That level of fragmentation does not help to udnerstand the software; it merely inflicts a death of a thousand cuts on whoever is trying to understand what you wrote.
+That level of fragmentation does not help to understand the software; it merely inflicts a death of a thousand cuts on whoever is trying to understand what you wrote.
 The only benefit of this fragmentation is that it promises "bite-size" portions.

 Stop writing software in fragmentary Sumerian tablets; start trying to write masterpieces, or at least decent novels, that have extension and context.
 Write a system in two, five, perhaps twenty files, but not a hundred.
 Trust that if you write things properly, succintly and in a reasonable order, people (including the future you) will be able to read it; a thousand lines should not daunt you, but encourage you.